Aberdeen 1-2 Rangers

 At last, a minute before the break, the Dons had something to shout about when, from Greg Stewart's free-kick, Considine thundered a header off Wes Foderingham's crossbar.
 They survived another scare when Kenny Miller went through one-on-one with Lewis but lost the contest.

 Then, drama.
-Ten minutes into the second half, Jack went into a tackle with Stevie May and left his foot on the striker to such an extent that the striker was fortunate to avoid a bad injury.
+Ten minutes into the second half, Jack went into a tackle with Stevie May and left his foot in to such an extent that the striker was fortunate to avoid a bad injury.

 Willie Collum whipped out the red card - and he was right.
 It was the fourth red of Jack's season, albeit two of them were later rescinded.